urp3-team-matching/web/README.md

 > **Note:** The automated keep-alive system helps prevent Supabase project from going inactive by sending regular health checks every hour.

+#### Testing Email Alerts (Debug Mode)

+To test the email notification system:

+1. Go to GitHub Actions → "Supabase Keep-Alive" workflow
+2. Click "Run workflow"
+3. Check the "Debug mode" checkbox
+4. Run the workflow

+When debug mode is enabled, emails will be sent to all admin addresses regardless of success/failure status, allowing you to verify the notification system is working correctly.

 ### Running the Development Server

 First, run the development server: